 Landing in Budi (Thailand)

 We were warmly welcomed by local villagers who did not know what to do with us.
 A village official found a large, open garage where we could temporarily stay while he would inform higher authorities of our arrival.
-Two days later, an American mission came to interview each of us and to fill a number of United Nations forms.
-They were very kind to us, and promised to help us through hard time ahead.
+Two days later, an American mission came to interview each of us and to fill out a number of United Nations forms.
+They were very kind to us, and promised to help us through the hard time ahead.

 We stayed in Budi for approximately one month.
 During that short period, each of us went out to find jobs to get money for basic needs.
 I worked as an assistant for a local fisherman, and had chance to learn how to catch squid.
 Every day, I was given a few bahths, rice, fish, and fish sauce which were quite enough for a tasty meal.